South East Aylesbury Link Road (SEALR)

 - Discussions with landowners will continue in the hopes of reaching negotiated settlements and complete purchase of land required.

-- The planning application will be submitted in Summer 2021.
+- The planning application will be submitted in Autumn 2021.

 - Detailed design to begin once the preliminary design is finalised.

 View the proposed layout of the South East Aylesbury Link Road.